Whren v. United States

 Whren v.
 United States, 517 U.S. 806 (1996), was a unanimous United States Supreme Court decision that "declared that any traffic offense committed by a driver was a legitimate legal basis for a stop."

 In an opinion authored by Antonin Scalia, the court held that a search and seizure is not a violation of the Fourth Amendment in cases where the police officers have a "reasonable suspicion" that a traffic violation has occurred.
 The personal, or subjective, motives of an officer are not a factor in the Court's Fourth Amendment analysis of whether the cause for a stop is sufficient.
 The standard for reasonable suspicion is purely an objective one.

-A main concern with this case is that police conducting traffic stops may profile based on race.
-It also interprets the Fourth Amendment.
-Both petitioners believe that the traffic stop did not warrant a search of their vehicle and their arrest.
-Similar to the complaints and outrage about New York City's Stop and Frisk program, some believe that the ruling in Whren v.
-United States will lead to an increase in racial profiling towards young African American males.
+A major concern with this case's ruling is that police conducting traffic stops may racially profile the stopped persons.
+Similar to the controversy around New York City's Stop and Frisk program, some believe that the ruling in Whren will lead to an increase in racial profiling towards young African American males.